naturalsciences/ears3-server/readme.md

 The main prerequisite is linux with the docker daemon installed.
 Installing docker,docker-compose, installing git, get the EARS server files and building an image from the Dockerfile all require a fast and stable internet connection (on-shore cable or 4G preferred over satellite).
 This is not always possible on board, so plan the installation ahead.
 The EARS web applications can be installed on an already present physical or virtual server, or can be installed on-shore inside a virtual machine, taken on-board and deployed there.
 The server must be accessible from the ship&#39;s LAN.

-To create a linux virtual machine, we refer to the many resources available on this topic, for instance: [https://linuxconfig.org/install-and-set-up-kvm-on-ubuntu-18-04-bionic-beaver-linux](https://linuxconfig.org/install-and-set-up-kvm-on-ubuntu-18-04-bionic-beaver-linux).
+To create a linux virtual machine, we refer to the many resources available on this topic, for instance [here](https://linuxconfig.org/install-and-set-up-kvm-on-ubuntu-18-04-bionic-beaver-linux).
 The rest of these guidelines is written with Ubuntu in mind.
 If only windows servers are available on board, virtualisation is a must.

 ## Physical requirements